 Additionally, the Act outlines civil remedies for individuals harmed by violations, allowing them to bring lawsuits against offending financial institutions.
-The Attorney General is empowered to enforce the Act, including the ability to file civil actions and request the termination of business relationships with non-compliant financial institutions.
-The statute of limitations for such actions is set at two years from the date of discovery of the violation.
-Overall, the Act aims to ensure that firearm-related businesses are treated fairly in the marketplace and in government dealings.
+The Attorney General is empowered to enforce the Act, including submitting names of violators to the Governor for potential termination of business relationships.
+The statute of limitations for bringing civil actions is set at two years from the date of discovery of the violation.
+Overall, the Act aims to ensure fair treatment of firearm-related businesses in West Virginia while providing mechanisms for accountability and enforcement.

 Committee Substitute: 5A-13-1, 5A-13-2, 5A-13-3, 5A-13-4, 5A-13-5, 5A-13-6